everysoftware/fastid/README.md

 Customizable and ready-to-use authorization server written in Python

-## Features
+## Key features

-✅ Complies with OpenID Connect
+* Complies with OpenID Connect ✅
-✅ Login via social networks.
-Support for Google, Telegram and Yandex at the moment ✅ One-time codes.
-Support for e-mail & telegram at the moment ✅ Admin panel to manage users & connected apps
+* Login via social networks.
+Support for Google, Telegram and Yandex at the moment ✅
+* One-time codes.
+Support for e-mail & telegram at the moment ✅
+* Admin panel to manage users & connected apps ✅
-✅ Plugin system to extend the functionality
+* Plugin system to extend the functionality ✅
-✅ Metrics & tracing complied with OpenTelemetry
+* Metrics & tracing complied with OpenTelemetry ✅
-✅ Written in Python using FastAPI
+* Written in Python using FastAPI ✅

 ## Installation